tatema0420/Qiidemy/README.md

 # Note

 For the database information and Qiita_API items in the env file, please refer to the env_sample and register them according to your environment.

+In a local environment, use docker.

+In a test or production environment, deploy only the files under src.

 # Author